tgstation/tgstation-server/README.md

 - gdb (for using gcore to create core dumps)
 - gcc-multilib (Only on 64-bit systems)

 To launch the server, run ./tgs.sh in the root of the installation directory.
 The process will run in a blocking fashion.
-SIQQUIT will close the server, terminating all live game instances.
+SIGQUIT will close the server, terminating all live game instances.

 Note that tgstation-server has only ever been tested on Linux via it's [docker environment](build/Dockerfile#L22).
 If you are having trouble with something in a native installation, or figure out a required workaround, please contact project maintainers so this documentation may be better updated.